thesage-personal/BugTrack/README.md

 ## Description
-A Project on how PR's are managed in an organisation similar to Agile SDLC managment A Project on how PR's are managed in an organisation similar to Agile SDLC managment.
+A Project on how PR's are managed in an organisation similar to Agile SDLC managment

 The objective of the application is to track the resolution of a bug generated during the testing of an application.